scottfr/SystemsBook/11 Going Global/Going Global.md

 This is some text. <b>This text is bold.</b> This text is not bold.
 ````

-Some tags may also have "attributes".
+Some tags may also have "attributes" which modify the behavior of the tag.
 Attributes are included within the opening brackets of the tag after the tag name.
 For instance, the "<a>" tag is used to make links between webpages.
 The "<a>" tag has an attribute "href"^[The tag name "a" comes from "anchor" and "href" is an abbreviation of "hyperlink reference".
 Many of the conventions with web development may seem strange and so you should understand the long history of these technologies and the resulting historical baggage that comes with them.] which is the URL the link should connect to.
 The following HTML creates a link to Google:

 ````html
 If you ever need to search something, just go